Author: Dr. Emily Levin, Board-Certified Dermatologist and Co-Owner of Northwest Dermatology Group and Covet Med Spa in Bingham Farms

 Every fall, after summer winds down, skin care concerns rev up and dermatology offices fill up faster than any other time of the year.
 Less sunshine, less warmth and less moisture in the air are the main culprits.

-During this coronavirus pandemic, wearing masks — which can trap bacteria and plug pores — is also part of the skin health equation, as the breeding ground for breakouts intensifies.
+During this coronavirus pandemic, wearing masks can trap bacteria and plug pores.
+It is also part of the skin health equation, as the breeding ground for breakouts intensifies.

 Four of the season’s top five skin care concerns have been exacerbated by wearing masks.
 The good news is there are easy, effective ways to prevent, treat, reduce and manage them.

-Clear complexions are more common during the summer months because one portion of the sun’s ultraviolet rays can improve acne by killing off the bacteria that cause it.
+Clear complexions are more common during the summer months.
+This is due to one portion of the sun’s ultraviolet rays can improve acne by killing off the bacteria that cause it.
 Because most UV rays are harmful to the skin, the sun is not a treatment for acne.

-While acne is known to primarily affect adolescents and teens, mask wearing is creating a discernible uptick in adult acne among individuals who have not had it before or who have been prone to flareups in the past.
+Acne is known to primarily affect adolescents and teens.
+But mask wearing is creating a discernible uptick in adult acne among individuals who have not had it before or who have been prone to flareups in the past.
 Masks create an environment filled with steam, moisture and bacteria, increasing the skin’s natural bacteria, and plugging up pores.
-To improve this, people experiencing an acne breakout can swab their facial skin with a medicated pad prior to putting on a mask. in addition to applying antibacterial and anti-oil creams in the morning.
+To improve this, people experiencing an acne breakout can swab their facial skin with a medicated pad prior to putting on a mask.
+They can do this in addition to applying antibacterial and anti-oil creams in the morning.